Olive Garden Green Apple Sangria

 When it comes to selecting a Moscato, don’t break the bank.
 Since you’ll be mixing it, you can safely opt for an inexpensive, medium-quality bottle.

-Meanwhile, if you can’t find the apple puree (with the best brand sold under the name Monin Green Granny Apple Smith Puree), you may be lucky enough to find a nice bartender at Olive Garden who’ll sell it to you.
+Meanwhile, if you can’t find the apple puree (with the best brand sold under Monin Green Granny Apple Smith Puree), you may be lucky enough to find a nice bartender at Olive Garden who’ll sell it to you.
 You can also order it on Amazon or use Sour Apple Pucker Liquor.
 Keep in mind this last option contains alcohol, usually 30-proof (15% ABV), which will add an extra kick to your beverages that regular apple puree won’t.

 How to Make Green Apple Moscato Sangria